tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 4. Once on a Path, you may not transition back to Humanity.
 Once it's gone, it's gone forever.
 Once you transition away from a Path, you may not go back to it ever again.
 You have burned the bridge.

-For further guidance, see page 112 of Vampire: The Dark Ages 20th Anniversary edition.</u>
+For further guidance, see page 112 of Vampire: The Dark Ages 20th Anniversary edition.

 ### **3. Discerning the Transmundane**